KanoTheDev/CV/README.md

 ### Skills

-  - Ruby 2.3.0
+  - Ruby
+  - Object oriented principles and design
   - HTML5
   - CSS3 and Sass
   - JavaScript, jQuery, Ajax and CoffeeScript
-  - Rails 3 and 4
+  - Rails
   - Sinatra
-  - Test­ driven development
+  - TDD, BDD
   - Unit testing with RSpec and Jasmine
   - Integration testing with Capybara
-  - Behaviour driven development with Cucumber
   - FactoryGirl fixtures and Shoulda matchers
   - PostgreSQL and SQLite
   - DataMapper